NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Future Plans

 \section{Future Plans}

-As the CAL mission continues into its fourth year, a number of upgrades are planned to further enhance the science return and allow new categories of investigations.
-The Science Module 3B ORU upgrade is currently scheduled for launch in June 2023.
-This science module should allow a significant increase in the number of ultra\-cold atoms produced.
-Currently, CAL produces large numbers of laser-cooled atoms, but the transfer process to the atom chip is highly inefficient due to the orders-of-magnitude difference in the volume of the initial magnetic trap (formed by a pair of coils in the Helmholtz configuration) and the volume of the atom chip-based micro\-trap.
-The solution is to add an intermediate ``meso\-scale'' trap which produces a magnetic trap that can be dynamically varied to roughly match the size of the initial and final traps.
-Such an enhancement might improve atom numbers by as much as an order of magnitude, bringing CAL's performance in line with typical terrestrial experiments in terms of this metric.
+As the CAL mission continues beyond its fifth year, additional hardware upgrades are planned to further enhance the science return and allow new categories of investigations.
+The ORU Science Module 3X is scheduled to launch in early 2026 This new science module should provide a significant increase in the number of ultra\-cold atoms, in part due to the inclusion of a dynamically-variable ``meso\-scale'' magnetic trap which allows improved transfer of laser-cooled atoms from the initial trapping potential (formed by an external pair of coils in the Helmholtz configuration) to the orders-of-magnitude smaller atom chip-based micro\-trap.
+By dynamically varying the size and position of this intermediate trap to couple atoms between the initial and final magnetic traps, atom numbers on chip could improve by as much as an order of magnitude, bringing CAL's performance in micro\-gravity on par with typical terrestrial experiments in terms of this metric.

-We are currently planning to operate CAL at least through 2027, so at least one more science module will likely be required.
-After consulting with the scientific community, the two next highest priority upgrades (after the enhancement of atom numbers) are the implementation of optical dipole traps and improved control of magnetic fields within the instrument.
-We are currently studying means of introducing a crossed beam dipole trap geometry with deformable beams in an upgraded science module.